PAU-survey/stonp/docs/source/bin_dict.rst

     bin_dict = {'zb' : [[0.5, 0.6], [0.6, 0.7], [0.7, 0.8]]}

 This will produce three different redshift between zb=0.5 and zb=0.8, each one of width Δz=0.1.
 The lower bound of each bin will be closed, and the upper bound open (e.g., the first bin in our example will be 0.5 <= 'zb' < 0.6).
+This open/closed bound criterion can not be modified.

 For a set of contiguous bins, instead of specifying the bounds of each bin in a separate nested list, you can just specify the edges of each bin in the same list.
 For example::